If you regularly overheat at night, wake up sweaty, or feel too warm in bed even when the room is not hot, you are not imagining it.

 The sections below are grouped by where heat most commonly builds up.
 For most people, one of these is usually where the biggest improvement comes from.

-If warmth feels like it comes from underneath you, even when the room is cool, the mattress is often the main problem.
+If warmth feels like it is coming from underneath you, the mattress is often the main problem.

 The Silentnight Airmax 800 Mattress Topper is designed to reduce overheating by improving airflow around your body.
 Its mesh sides let warm air escape instead of trapping it in dense foam, while still adding comfort.
 This makes it especially useful if you wake up hot during the night rather than just feeling warm when you first get into bed.